thefreys/thefreys.github.io/content-templates/blog-post/css-to-change-bullet-symbol/AI-answers/chatgpt/markdown.md

-To display a family tree on your web page, you can use HTML and CSS to create a visual representation.
-You can leverage nested lists (ul and ol) to represent the hierarchy and use CSS to style and position the elements.
-Here's a simple example:
+You can achieve this by using the `:nth-child` selector in CSS to apply different symbols to different levels of nested `ul` elements.
+Here's an example using five different symbols (❤️ 💛 💚 💙 💜):

 ```html
 <!DOCTYPE html>